 What are Carer Friendly Communities?

-Support and understanding is crucial to people in caring roles, and can make a huge difference to their lives and the lives of the people they are caring for – that’s why we’re so keen to encourage change to help improve support structures nationwide.
+Support and understanding is crucial to people in caring roles, and can make a huge difference to their lives and the lives of the people they are caring for – that’s why we’re supporting Carers UK in their work to encourage change to help improve support structures nationwide.

-You can use the Carer friendly communities page to recommend Carer Friendly organisations and services, invite them to become a part of the movement or even register your own organisation to commit to a plan for a carer friendly future.
-You can also read through the new ‘Essential info for carers’ information pack for more information.
+On the Carers Week website, you can use the Carer friendly communities page to recommend Carer Friendly organisations and services, invite them to become a part of the movement or even register your own organisation to commit to a plan for a carer friendly future.

 Who is supporting Carers Week?